Prepare to deploy to Staging and Production

-For technical reasons, you must enter a Support ticket to have your
+For technical reasons, you must enter a Support ticket to add your

-.magento.app.yaml file file added to Staging and Production systems.
+.magento.app.yaml file to Staging and Production environments.
 This affects all Pro projects created before and after October 23, 2017.

-routes.yaml, set up cron jobs, and request us to enable are Xdebug and PHPUnit, which assists you in troubleshooting any coding issues you might have during deployment.
-Because of its memory requirements, we recommend you disable Xdebug before your site is live.
+routes.yaml, set up cron jobs, and enable Xdebug and PHPUnit, which assists you in troubleshooting coding issues encountered during deployment.
+Because of the memory requirements, we recommend you disable Xdebug before your site is live.

-If you have your SSH keys added to Staging and Production environments per a ticket, you can also directly SSH into the environment to use Git CLI commands for deployments.
+If you added your SSH keys to the Staging and Production environments, you can also directly SSH into the environment to use the Git CLI commands for deployments.

 hooks section with a shell script that you can maintain without intervention.
-You need only to create a support ticket the first time you'd like to use the shell script.
+You need only to create a support ticket the first time you use the shell script.

 Get your Pro access URLs

 For Pro projects created after October 23, 2017, you can locate your URLs through the Project Web Interface.
 For each selected environment or branch, you will find an Access Site link.